devsacti/ITservice/README.md

 so, you can access or the control the other resources of web-service

-## RestFul
+## the relate : RestFul
+abbr

-i think it can also mean 'optimized interface that can represent the sources enough'
+simplely, i think it can also mean 'optimized interface that can represent the sources enough'

-## Analysis of WEB-APP
+## Analysis of Front and back of WEB-APP
 WEB-APP = Front-End + Back-End

 Perspective1